 Please see separate instructions .
-He/She should be wearing this collar at ALL times if she/he is wearing one at the time of release from our hospital.
-This will prevent him/her from licking, chewing, or scratching at the incision site.
-If you notice that she/he will not eat or drink with the collar on, you may remove it during eating and drinking times as long as he/she is supervised.
+They should be wearing this collar at ALL times if they are wearing one at the time of release from our hospital.
+This will prevent them from licking, chewing, or scratching at the incision site.
+If you notice that they will not eat or drink with the collar on, you may remove it during eating and drinking times as long as they are supervised.
 The collar should be replaced immediately after.

-If at any time during his/her recovery and healing she/he does anything that causes him/her to cry out or give a sharp yelp, contact Edinger Surgical Options.
-If she/he has a setback or decrease in function, contact Edinger Surgical Options.
+If at any time during their recovery and healing your dog does anything that causes them to cry out or give a sharp yelp, contact Edinger Surgical Options.
+If they have a setback or decrease in function, contact Edinger Surgical Options.

-It is imperative that you inform us at once if he/she does something that is potentially harmful to the surgery.
-If something has occurred which jeopardizes the outcome of the surgery, it is usually less difficult to correct if caught right away, which leads to a better outcome for her/him.
+It is imperative that you inform us at once if they do something that is potentially harmful to the surgery.
+If something has occurred which jeopardizes the outcome of the surgery, it is usually less difficult to correct if caught right away, which leads to a better outcome for them.

 If there are any signs of general illness including vomiting, depression, fever, refusal to eat, or if any questions or concerns arise, please do not hesitate to call our office.

-He/She will be sent home with tramadol, an oral analgesic.
+They will be sent home with an oral analgesic and sedative.

-Her/his prognosis for a return to normal function is good.
-The knee is now stable and he/she should gradually begin using the limb over the next 3-5 days.
+Their prognosis for a return to normal function is good.
+The knee is now stable and they should gradually begin using the limb over the next 3 to 5 days.
 During the second month of healing, leg use will continue to improve and muscles will strengthen.